I-3-4-10.Erroneously Established Request for Review

 3. Final Action

-If the claimant calls OAO in response to the letter, OAO will advise the claimant that a request for review must be submitted in writing, and will document the conversation on a form SSA-5002, Report of Contact, that is associated with the claim(s) file.
+If the claimant calls OAO in response to the letter, OAO staff will advise the claimant that a request for review must be submitted in writing.
+OAO staff will then document the conversation on a form SSA-5002, Report of Contact, and associate the form with the claim(s) file.

-If the claimant does not submit a written request for review and the diary expires, OAO staff will note the action in a remark in ARPS and close the case using the SPDI dismissal code.
+If the claimant does not submit a written request for review and the diary expires, OAO staff will add a remark in ARPS noting that the claimant did not submit a timely request for review and close the case using the SPDI dismissal code.